alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 when writing aggregation pipelines.
 That's why you will see expressions like `dateFieldPath`, `doubleFieldPath`, or `arrayFieldPath`.
 Each expression resolves to a certain type when it's evaluated.
-For example, we know that the `$year` operator expression resolves to an integer.
-The argument is an expression that resolves to a date, timestamp, or ObjectId.
-While we could use `$reportDate` to use the `reportDate` field from the document being evaluated, `dateFieldPath` is more expressive and shows intent of receiving a date field.
+For example, we know that the `$year` operator expression resolves to an integer, and its argument is an expression that resolves to a date, timestamp, or ObjectId.
+While we could use `$reportDate` to reference the `reportDate` field of the document being evaluated, `dateFieldPath` is more expressive and shows intent of receiving a date field.
 This also allows IDEs like PhpStorm to make better suggestions when offering code completion.

 For all expressions, there are factory classes with methods to create the expression objects.
-The use of static methods makes the code a little more verbose, but using functions was impossible due to aggregation pipeline using operator names that are reserved keywords in PHP (such as `and`, `if`, and `switch`).
+The use of static methods makes the code a little more verbose, but using functions was impossible due to conflicts between aggregation operator names and reserved keywords in PHP (e.g. `and`, `if`, `switch`).
 I'll show alternatives to using these static methods later in this blog post.

 ## Bonus Feature: Query Objects

-As a side effect of building the aggregation pipeline builder, there's now also a builder for query objects.
+As a side effect of building the aggregation pipeline builder, there's now also a builder for query filters.
 This is because the `$match` stage takes a query object, and to avoid falling back to query arrays like you would pass them to `Collection::find`, we also built a builder for query objects.
 Here you see an example of a `find` call, along with the same query specified using the builder: